amirvalipour-se/mongo-k8s-demo/docs/kubernetes-basics.md

 # Kubernetes Basics

-A short learning note with corrected Kubernetes concepts.
+A short learning note with Kubernetes concepts.

 ## What Kubernetes Does